Kaszanas/SC2DatasetPreparator/src/directory_flattener/README.md

 # Directory Flattener

+Utility script for entering each of the supplied replaypacks and flattening its structure.

 # CLI Usage

 Please keep in mind that ```src/directory_flattener.py``` does not contain default flag values and can be customized with the following command line flags: